Python Turtle - Lesson 4

 • Booleans (bool)

-• store either True or False
+• can only be True or False

-Now, lets look at the error again:
+Now, let’s look at the error again:

 1Traceback (most recent call last):